8thlight/boucher/README.md

     git clone git://github.com/8thlight/boucher_template.git infrastructure
     rm -rf infrastructure/.git

-You'll probabaly want to create a repository for your own to track the work here.
+You'll probably want to create a repository for your own to track the work here.

 Read config/env/shared.rb to get a feel for the configuration options.
-You'll fill in some of those values as your continue to get started below.
+You'll fill in some of those values as you continue to get started below.

 ### Creating a base image